DEAD HORSE GAP

 STORY SYNOPSIS

-1860s – Colonial Australia.
-Goldrushes in Ballarat and Hill End, photography in its infancy.
+1860s, Colonial Australia.
+Goldrushes, photography in its infancy.

-Travelling south from Sydney, Charlie Chaste – a travelling photographer recently from Hill End – extols the future of technological evolution as his ecclesiastical travel companion gravely warns of the apocalypse.
-Adeline Bock, a petty criminal, travels north from the Ballarat goldfields.
+Travelling south from Sydney, Charlie Chaste – a travelling photographer – extols the evolution of technology as his travel companion gravely warns of the apocalypse.
+Addy Bock, a petty criminal, travels north from the Ballarat goldfields.
 Her partner-in-crime, a theatre illusionist, will join her soon.
-These two seemingly unconnected journeys to the mid-way town of Dead Horse Gap have been set on motion by a mystery respondent to their separate newspaper advertisements.
+Their journeys to Dead Horse Gap have been set in motion by a mystery respondent to their separate newspaper advertisements.

-Arriving in Dead Horse Gap after their arduous journeys, Charlie and Addy make their way to the town’s hotel where the Mayor waits impatiently.
-The strangers, rattled by their host’s unexpectedly fierce demeanor, note they’re both carrying identical letters from him.
-Friday night at the Dead Horse Gap Hotel is at first unwelcoming but relaxes into revelry as the evening progresses.
+Arriving in Dead Horse Gap, Charlie and Addy make their way to the town’s hotel where the Mayor waits.
+The strangers, rattled by their host’s fierce demeanour, note they’re both carrying identical letters from him.
+Friday night at the Dead Horse Gap Hotel is at first unwelcoming but relaxes into revelry.
 Things get raucous until the Mayor clears the room with a psychotic episode that suggests his involvement in something dark and bloody.

-Charlie is tormented.
-He knows the Mayor is evil, but can he expose his dying father?
+Charlie is tormented – can he expose his dying father?
 Addy is thrilled to take the dirty money and fears her new sibling could ruin everything.
-The next day, Charlie sets up his group portrait: the Mayor at the centre of his empire.
-Charlie is about to expose the photograph when a great explosion is detonated.
+The next day, Charlie sets up his camera for a portrait of the Mayor at the centre of his empire.
+He is about to expose the photograph when a great explosion is detonated.
 Fire engulfs the hotel and all the townsfolk.
-The arsonist, whose identity is mysterious, rides into the future with the fortune.
-Somehow Charlie’s photograph remains intact.
+The arsonist rides into the future with the fortune.

 MUSIC FROM DEAD HORSE GAP